hannesdatta/course-dprep/content/docs/building-blocks/regression-analysis/_index.md

 # Regression Analysis

-*In this building block, we analyze the relationship between a car's speed and the stop distance.
+*This page serves as an example of how to combine "Regression Analysis" building blocks to run, evaluate and export linear regression model results.
+In particular, we analyze the relationship between a car's speed and the stop distance.
 First, we check the model assumptions and screen for potential outliers.
 Second, we export our regression results into a format that you can easily copy into word processing software.
 Third, we build a scatter plot with the trend line on top of it.
 Fourth and last, we make predictions for unseen data points.*

 ## 1. Evaluate Model Assumptions
 We use the built-in `cars` dataset which includes 50 data points of a car's stop distance at a given speed.
 Since the dimensions are in miles per hour and foot, we first convert it into kilometer per hour and meter, respectively.